-Right now you might be planning creative special discounts, promotion, extra stocks and supercharging your marketing efforts ahead of Small Business Saturday.
+Right now you might be planning creative special discounts, promotions, extra stocks, and supercharging your marketing efforts ahead of Small Business Saturday.
 However, none of these will matter if your employees are not prepared.
 Do you have a training plan ready?
 Are your employees even aware of what you expect to happen on this special day?

 If your head is spinning from the sheer number of tasks on your plate in preparation for Small Business Saturday, worry not – there are plenty of available apps.

 Thought you couldn’t streamline training, tasks, attendance management, and more from one mobile app?!
 Think again.
 Connecteam is your all-in-one branded employee hub of operations, team communications, and document hub.
-Connecteam is available at a fixed monthly price for up to 200 users, starting at just $29.
+Connecteam is available at a fixed monthly price, starting at just $39.
 Or you can sign up for the free plan!